 At Deerhurst and Apperley C of E Primary we recognise that within each year group there will be children who have a general all round ability or more specific abilities which are greater than those of the majority of their peers.
-We intend to refer to these as our more able pupils.
-We accept that they should be identified as early as possible and their need to achieve to their full potential should be met by a suitably challenging curriculum.
+We intend to refer to these as our more able pupils, or Prior Higher Attainers.
+They are identified as early as possible and their need to achieve to their full potential is met by a suitably challenging curriculum.